Skip to main content

 • Increases skin elasticity.

-• Hydrates the dermis.
+• It hydrates the dermis.

-• Improves skin cell metabolism.
+• Improves the metabolism of skin cells.

-• Smoothes fine lines and wrinkles.
+• Smooths fine lines and wrinkles.

 • Reduces the depth of large static wrinkles.

-• Smooth scars.
+• Smoothes scars.

 • Reduces hair loss and dandruff formation.